Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Conclusion

 \section{Conclusion}

-In this paper, we present HS-GPPT, a novel graph ``pre-training and prompt tuning'' model designed to handle graphs with varying homophily levels.
-Existing methods, limited by the homophily assumption, struggle to generalize across graphs with diverse spectral distributions.
-We address this by using a hybrid spectral filter backbone and local-global contrastive learning to capture a wide range of spectral information.
-In prompt tuning, we introduce prompt graphs to align with spectral pre-trained knowledge for better transfer.
+In this paper, we identify two fundamental limitations in existing graph prompt tuning methods: the knowledge bottleneck caused by single-filter backbones, and the utilization bottleneck arising from the mismatch between pre-trained spectral knowledge and downstream spectra.
+To overcome this, we propose HS-GPPT, establishing an abundantt spectral basis via hybrid pre-training.
+Crucially, we treat prompt tuning as a spectral alignment process, employing learnable prompts to align with spectral pre-trained knowledge for fully utilization and better transfer.
 Experiments show HS-GPPT's superior performance over baselines across different homophily levels in both transductive and inductive settings.